ConorMolloy/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running ` flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).

-In order to run this application you will require the appropriate trello information in the `.env` file.
+In order to run this application you will require the appropriate Mongo information in the `.env` file.
 They are as follows
 ```
 DB_URL=<url to your atlas cluster>
 DB_NAME=<db name>